adanothe/autonity/README.md

 autonity node update              # Update node
 ```

+## Register for Piccadilly Circus Games Competition
+### Note:
-## Register for Piccadilly Circus Games Competition (If you have already registered for the previous round, you do not need to register for this round again)
+If you have participated in the previous round, you do not need to register again.

 To sign-up and take part just [Complete the Registration Form](https://game.autonity.org/getting-started/register.html).
 Then run this command to get autonity address and signature: choose option 1
 ```bash
 autonity wallet management
 ```